We don't just talk cars ... we teach how to buy them.

 Nissan Sentra: The Sentra has been a strong competitor in the compact car segment since the 1980's.
 It's a nimble handler, gets excellent gas mileage and has built a solid reputation for reliability.
 There's even a more performance-based SE-R version for more serious driving enthusiasts.

-And with the redesign introduced for the 2007 model (and carried through the current model), the Sentra has gotten even better.
-It now looks a lot more like an Altima or Maxima and some used models can be found with more features than is normally expected in an economy car, including a keyless start and Bluetooth connectivity.
+And with the redesign introduced for the 2007 model (and carried through the 2012 model), the Sentra had gotten even better.
+It looks a lot more like an Altima or Maxima and some used models can be found with more features than is normally expected in an economy car, including a keyless start and Bluetooth connectivity.
 Thanks also to a longer wheelbase, the cabin is roomy with ample headroom and legroom for 6-footers.
 All models from this production run except the performance-oriented Sentra SE-R are powered by a 2.0 liter inline-4 that produces 140 horsepower.
 Under the hood of the SE-R is a 2.5 liter four that generates 177 horsepower, while the SE-R Spec V comes with a modified version of the 2.5 liter engine and pumps out 200 horsepower.

 The prior Sentra generation, its fifth, was produced for the 2000 through 2006 model years.
 These used Sentras are also in sedan form only, consisting of a base XE, a fairly well-equipped GXE and a top-of-the-line SE model.
 Initially, they were all powered by a 1.8 liter inline-4 that's good for 126 horsepower and can be found with either 4-speed automatic or 5-speed manual transmissions.
 The athletic SE-R was reintroduced in 2002, consisting of the standard SE-R with 165 horsepower and a 5-speed manual and the SE-R Spec V with 175 horsepower, a 6-speed manual transmission and 17 inch wheels.